 - Statement of student self-assessment of past year’s activities and how these activities have been supportive of goals toward the Ph.D. and subsequent career objectives;

 - Statement of student perceived needs for coursework or study in the coming year to prepare for preliminary examinations, or if preliminary examinations are completed, to defend the prospectus; and

 - Other items deemed important by the student or the Supervisory Committee to faithfully represent the student’s progress or goals.

-- Students must submit their updated portfolio to their Supervisory Committee at least two weeks before the annual review is scheduled to take place.
+- Students must submit their updated portfolio to their Supervisory Committee by October 1 of each calendar year and at least two weeks before the annual review is scheduled.
 All Supervisory Committee members are expected to participate in the annual review.

 - First-year students are expected to meet with their assigned Major Professor to share accomplishments and challenges encountered in the program and to plan coursework and activities for the coming year.

-- Students who have advanced to candidacy may still wish to convene their committees, but may conduct their annual review meeting directly with their major professor.
+- Students who have advanced to candidacy and have consent from their doctoral supervisory committee may conduct their annual review meeting directly with their major professor.
 Regardless of whether a meeting of the supervisory committee is called or not, it is expected that members of a student’s supervisory committee will have an opportunity to provide input concerning the student’s progress and that the annual review letter will be reviewed and approved by the full committee before it is submitted by the major professor.

 Once the annual review is complete, the Major Professor is responsible for:

 - writing an annual review letter using the School of Information Annual Review Letter template that describes the student’s progress during the year;

 - providing a copy of the annual review status and letter to the student and all members of the Supervisory Committee; and